 One of the changes brought in with Altair was a tightening of the timeliness requirements for attestations.
-Previously, there were rewards for correctness and a separate reward for timely inclusion that declined as $\frac{1}{d}$ , where d was the inclusion distance in slots, up to a maximum of 32 slots.
+Previously, there were rewards for correctness and a separate reward for timely inclusion that declined as $\frac{1}{d}$, where d was the inclusion distance in slots, up to a maximum of 32 slots.
 This led to oddities, like it being worth waiting slightly longer to make sure to get the head vote correct since that was worth more than any loss due to lateness of inclusion, even though a late head vote is pretty much useless.

 The new timeliness reward better reflect the relative importance of the votes.
-A head vote that is older than one slot is not useful, so it gets no reward, Target votes are always useful, but we only want to track attestations pertaining to the current and previous epochs, so we ignore them if they are older than 32 slots.
+A head vote that is older than one slot is not useful, so it gets no reward.

+Target votes are always useful, but we only want to track attestations pertaining to the current and previous epochs, so we ignore them if they are older than 32 slots.
+The number 32 was chosen for reasons of fairness: whichever slot in an epoch validators attest, their attestations are valid for the same length of time.
+60

 The choice of distance for including the source vote is interesting.
-It is chosen to be $\lfloor\sqrt{\text{SLOTS}\\text{PER}\\text{EPOCH}} \rfloor = \lfloor\sqrt{32}\rfloor = 5$ , which is the geometric mean of 1 and 32, the head and target values.
-It's a somewhat arbitrary choice, but is intended to put a fully correct attestation on an exponentially decreasing curve with respect to timeliness: each step down in (net) reward happens after an exponentially increasing number of slots.
+It is chosen to be $\lfloor \sqrt{\mathsf{SLOTS_PER_EPOCH}} \rfloor = \lfloor \sqrt{32} \rfloor = 5$, which is the geometric mean of 1 and 32, the head and target values.
+It's a somewhat arbitrary choice, but is intended to put a fully correct attestation on an exponentially decreasing curve with respect to timeliness: each step down in (net) reward happens after an exponentially increasing number of slots.61